Real Stories

 our initiatives have impacted more than two million teens & Young people

-Youth Communication’s 3rd Annual Spring Benefit will bring together 200 close friends and supporters for a cocktail reception, dinner, and moving speeches.
-We will honor five important New Yorkers.
+YC’s 3rd Annual Spring Benefit will bring together 200 close friends and supporters for a cocktail reception, dinner, and moving speeches, honoring five important New Yorkers.
 Please join us in supporting YC’s year-round writing program, publishing, and education programs.
 Funds raised will go to supporting YC’s unique programs amplifying youth voice.

 The lessons provided in the YC program were well-organized and thought-provoking.
 I appreciated listening to and reading about my students’ views on how to address the circumstances of the stories we read and for how they were not judgmental of the others or each other while engaging in student-led discussions of the stories.